 Step Sheet: Click here to download.

-It’s crazy to think that Pat Green’s hit Wave On Wave is almost 20 years old!
-While I am still fairly new to country dancing, I have been a country music fan for far longer and I became a Pat Green fan instantly when Wave On Wave hit the radio.
-So, it stands to reason I was very stunned and excited the first time I heard “Wave On Wave” called out by the DJ for the next line dance!
-What I didn’t know was that it was already a long-time classic line dance.
+It’s crazy to think that Pat Green’s hit Wave On Wave is over 20 years old!
+While I love country dancing, I have been a country music fan far longer and I became a Pat Green fan instantly when Wave On Wave hit the radio.
+The night that I first heard “Wave On Wave” called out by the DJ for the next line dance caught me off guard–I didn’t know the song I loved had a long-time classic line dance!

-The line dance Wave On Wave has an interesting story, the kind I’m always looking for as I put these pages together.
+The line dance Wave On Wave has an interesting story.
 Check out the choreographer, Alan Birchall’s story of how his line dance came about and also a very cool meeting he had with the man himself Pat Green!

 15. Reggae Cowboy – Gene Schrivener (2005)